diogro/expressionVariance-manuscript/main.md

 ## Data sources

 We selected 57 human RNA-seq data sets from the public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
-We only used data sets with an associated publication, and for which raw read count and sample-level metadata were available.
+We only used data sets with an associated publication, for which raw read count and sample-level metadata were available.
 Because we are interested in individual-level variation of gene expression, we exclude single-cell studies.
 Metadata and details on the included data sets can be found in the supporting information.
 We use the word "studies" to refer to independent data sets, which could have been generated by the same consortium.